antonismpats/BasketballReference/README.md

 Selenium (https://selenium-python.readthedocs.io/): Python library for browser automation.
 ChromeDriver (https://chromedriver.chromium.org/downloads): WebDriver for the Chrome browser (it has to be exactly the same edition with google chrome).

-## Future Enhancements:
-Expand script capabilities to handle more dynamic web elements.
-Implement additional data processing and visualization features.
-Enhance exception handling for improved script robustness.

-## Contribution:
-Contributions to this project are welcome!
-Feel free to open issues, suggest improvements, or submit pull requests.
-Feel free to customize the description further based on your project's unique aspects and goals.
-This detailed description provides potential users and contributors with a comprehensive overview of your NBA Player Career Stats Scraper project